 - If you are a woman and you miss a period, have unprotected sex, or think that your birth control has not worked, call your doctor right away.

-- If you are a man and have sex with a female who could get pregnant, protect her from pregnancy during care and for 2 months after stopping this drug.
-Use a condom with spermicide even if you have had a vasectomy.
-Talk with your doctor right away if your partner gets pregnant or thinks she is pregnant during this time.
+- If you are a man and have sex with a pregnant female or a female who could get pregnant, you must use a condom during care and for 3 months after stopping this drug.
+Use a condom even if you have had a vasectomy.
+Talk with your doctor right away if your partner is pregnant or if she gets pregnant or thinks she is pregnant during this time.

 - It is used to treat skin cancer.